Bill de Blasio: Law enforcement

 In April 2014, the NYPD disbanded a unit that had engaged in secret surveillance of Muslim organizations.
 De Blasio commented, "'This reform is a critical step forward in easing tensions between the police and the communities they serve, so that our cops and our citizens can help one another go after the real bad guys'".

 On December 3, 2014, after a grand jury decided not to indict NYPD officer Daniel Pantaleo in the death of Eric Garner, de Blasio said in a speech that he and his African American wife, Chirlane McCray, had had many conversations with their biracial son about taking "special care in any encounters he has with the police officers who are there to protect him".
 De Blasio also "offered qualified support for protesters after the grand jury decision not to charge the officer involved in the chokehold death of Eric Garner in New York City".
 Under de Blasio, New York City police officers were trained in de-escalation techniques.

 After New York City police officers Wenjian Liu and Rafael Ramos were killed in an ambush in December 2014, "cops and union leaders publicly rebuked [de Blasio], arguing [that] his earlier remarks had stoked anti-police sentiment."
 When de Blasio eulogized the two fallen officers, hundreds of their fellow police officers turned their backs on him.

-Following the murder of New York City police officer Miosotis Familia in July 2017, de Blasio received further criticism for not attending Familia's vigil.
+After the murder of New York City police officer Miosotis Familia in July 2017, de Blasio received further criticism for not attending Familia's vigil.
 Many officers again turned their backs on him when he spoke at a service for Familia.